23 Money Saving Challenges You Can Start Today

 3. Things you shouldn’t be spending money on.

-There are many kinds of challenges to save money, some of them more simple than others.
-So it’s best if you don’t over do it and push yourself to pick a money saving challenge that will discouraged you and make you want to quit.
+Also, there are many kinds of challenges for saving money, some of them more simple than others.
+So it’s best if you don’t over do it, and pick a money saving challenge that’ll make you want to quit.

 START SMALL.

-You need to keep in mind that you want to win this challenge, so if need be, keep it simple at first and then move onto more complex and difficult money challenges as your confidence builds.
+You need to keep in mind that you want to win this challenge, so if need be, keep it simple at first.
+Then move onto more complex and difficult money challenges, as your confidence builds.

 Why is Saving So Difficult?